nodejitsu/jitsu/README.md

 ## USAGE

  1. Get an account.
- 2. Prepare an package.json for your application OR select an application from the <a href="#marketplace">marketplace</a>
+ 2. Prepare your application for deployment OR pick an app from the <a href="#marketplace">marketplace</a>.
  3. Boom!
 Deploy.